lucianopereira86/NetCore3-Heroku/README.md

 docker build -t [MYAPP] .
 ```

-To authenticate with Heroku, run this command:
+To authenticate with Heroku, run this command.
+It be required to press any key to open a web browser window containing a login button.
+Just press on it.

 ```batch
 heroku login
 ```

-Press any key to open a web browser tab and press the login button.
 Then, return to the terminal and run:

 ```batch
 heroku container:login